truecharts/public/.github/README.md

 ## Getting into creating Apps

 Creating charts takes some getting used to, as it's based on Helm charts.
 We highly suggest prior knowhow on creation/modifying Helm Charts, before taking on the challenge of creating SCALE Apps.

-The specifications of TrueNAS SCALE apps, is layed out in the [wiki](https://github.com/truecharts/truecharts/wiki/TrueNAS-SCALE-Chart-Structure)

 ## Licence